-c.3 Requirements:
+C.3 Requirements:

-c.3.1 Therapeutic: The contractor shall distribute the product to Government designated sites as directed by the Government, EUA authorized finished drug product in vials in accordance with the products storage and handling requirements in the EUA, including temperature controls.
+C.3.1 Therapeutic: The contractor shall distribute the product to Government designated sites as directed by the Government, EUA authorized finished drug product in vials in accordance with the products storage and handling requirements in the EUA, including temperature controls.
 This shall include storage and distribution activities.
 Regeneron will engage one or more third party service providers (each a Distributor) to perform storage and distribution activities for drug product at the direction of the Government.
 The Government will be solely responsible for all allocation determinations related to drug product, including allocation to end users and communication of such allocation determinations to the Distributor.
 Unless otherwise mutually agreed upon by the parties, drug product shall be shipped to the Government or distributed, as applicable, solely within the United States (including its territories and possessions).
-The contractor shall [ ], until the product is distributed to the end user (e.g., the hospital, infusion center or other end-user).
-To the extent that Regeneron is responsible for the correction, repair or replacement will [ ] of such property.
-The parties will coordinate ordering through centralized distribution via the established Memorandum of understanding between Regeneron, Assistant Secretary for Preparedness and Response (ASPR), and AmerisourceBergen.
+The contractor shall [\ \ \], until the product is distributed to the end user (e.g., the hospital, infusion center or other end-user).
+To the extent that Regeneron is responsible for the Distributor, [\ \ \] the Government property held in vendor-managed inventory or in distribution and in the possession of the Distributor, [\ \ \] the Government [\ \ \] of such property.
+The parties will coordinate ordering through centralized distribution via the established Memorandum of understanding between Regeneron.
+Assistant Secretary for Preparedness and Response (ASPR), and AmerisourceBergen.
 Storage and distribution activities under the EUA shall be supported under this agreement through the end of the period of performance.
+The Government will make every effort to ensure appropriate utilization of Government purchased product based on clinical need.
+Prior to the anticipated time of FDA approval of a Biologics License Application (BLA) for REGEN-COV, the parties will plan and coordinate to ensure efficient and effective distribution of commercial and non-commercial product.

-c.3.2 Product Development Manufacturing Reports and Projections: Regeneron will provide manufacturing reports and manufacturing dose tracking projections/actuals, in the format and having the content mutually agreed upon by the Government and Regeneron.
-Regeneron will update the reports [ ] during manufacturing campaigns and upon manufacturing deliverable submission during COVID-19 response operations (where a Public Health Emergency has been declared), with the first deliverable submission within [ ] of award.
+C.3.2 Product Development Manufacturing Reports and Projections: Regeneron will provide manufacturing reports and manufacturing dose tracking projections/actuals, in the format and having the content mutually agreed upon by the Government and Regeneron.
+Regeneron will update the reports [\ \] during manufacturing campaigns and upon manufacturing deliverable submission during COVID-19 response operations (where a Public Health Emergency has been declared), with the first deliverable submission within [\ \ \] of award.
 For clarity, the reports described in this section apply to Formulated Drug Substance and Drug Product prior to delivery and acceptance by the Government.
 Tracking reports for product following delivery and acceptance, shall be set forth in the Memorandum of Understanding between Regeneron, ASPR, and AmerisourceBergen.